 These are just a complete mix of things, really.
 Lettuce, kale, beans, greens, herbs – you name it.
 Unfortunately, there are still a lot of holes to be filled.

-The birds LOVE eating the fresh tender seedlings so I think I’m going to stop direct sowing seeds in these, especially in the top sections.
-It’s very rare that anything makes it long enough to not be noticed by the resident scrub jays and frankly, I’m tired of wasting seed at this point.
+The birds LOVE eating the fresh, tender seedlings, so I think I’m going to stop direct sowing seeds in these, especially in the top sections.
+It’s very rare that anything makes it long enough not to be noticed by the resident scrub jays, and frankly, I’m tired of wasting seed at this point.

 It's time to fight back!
 We shall see how that goes with a newborn in the coming months.